zoetty/teleport-debug/README.md

 ## Why Issues Do Not Arise with Windows ssh-agent and SSH Clients

+The implementation of SSH clients does not differ significantly between the official and Windows versions, except for OS-specific adaptations.

-SSH clients open a new communication channel for each request to `ssh-agent`.
-This ensures that even if the connection is lost due to a failed `session-bind@openssh.com` request, subsequent requests will reconnect, preventing issues from surfacing.
+SSH clients open a communication channel for each request to `ssh-agent`.

 - Windows uses NamedPipe.
 - *nix uses Unix Domain Socket.

-For example, the `ssh-add -l` equivalent request involves opening a new connection each time.
-This behavior ensures resilience against connection failures.
+For example, the processing of a request equivalent to `ssh-add -l` is as follows:
+The process involves calling `get_agent_identities` -> `get_agent_authentication_socket` -> `get_agent_authentication_socket_path`, and each time, `socket`/`connect` is invoked to establish a connection.

 https://github.com/openssh/openssh-portable/blob/73ef0563a59f90324f8426c017f38e20341b555f/sshconnect2.c#L1629-L1658